stuckinaboot/wevid-youtube-together/README.md

 #### Contributing

 Thank you for deciding to contribute!
 Pick a GitHub issue that you would like to address (or add your own), and then assign yourself to that issue.
+Then, fork the repo and add any changes you would like to make to that fork.
 Currently, we don't have tests in place so please be sure to test various scenarios locally before deciding your changes are ready to submit.
-When you like to submit your changes for review, create a pull request and I will review/test it myself as soon as possible.
+When you would like to submit your changes for review, create a pull request and I will review/test it myself as soon as possible.

 **The main two files that are related to youtube sync and the scalability of the end-to-end process are `client/Video.js` and `server/server.js`**.

 Please contribute!
 This project needs scalability and sync improvements to allow its full potential to be reached!

+If you have any questions at all, please feel free to contact me on [linkedin](https://www.linkedin.com/in/aspyn-palatnick-577270131/) and I'll get back to you as soon as possible.

 ### Inspiration